Non-rhabdomyosarcoma soft tissue sarcomas

 Non-rhabdomyosarcoma soft tissue sarcomas (NRSTS) are malignant tumors that develop in soft tissue (muscle, tendon, fat, etc.) but which do not possess features of skeletal muscle tissue.
 NRSTS are a type of sarcoma: tumors which originate from an embryonic tissue known as mesenchyme.
 As an embryo develops, cells of the mesenchyme differentiate into a diverse variety of cells including bone cells, cartilage cells, muscle cells and fat cells.

 NRSTS are all sarcomas that do not show features of bone or muscle tissue.
 There are over 50 histological subtypes of NRSTS, and they comprise 4% of childhood cancers.
 The proportion of soft tissue sarcomas to other cancers decreases with age.
 The most common NRSTS are undifferentiated pleomorphic sarcoma, synovial sarcoma, and malignant peripheral nerve sheath tumor.

 Classification

 Sarcomas are malignant tumors formed by cells derived from mesenchymal stem cells.
-Mesenchymal stem cells give rise to a variety of cell types, and sarcomas can be classified based off the type of tissue making up the tumor.
+Mesenchymal stem cells give rise to a variety of cell types, and sarcomas can be classified based on the type of tissue making up the tumor.
 NRSTS are sarcomas whose tissue presents without features of either bone or skeletal muscle tissue: